Passing Arguments to the Script

 Arguments can be passed to the script when it is executed, by writing them as a space-delimited list following the script file name.

 Inside the script, the $1 variable references the first argument in the command line, $2 the second argument and so forth.
-The variable $0 references to the current script.
+The variable $0 references the current script.
 In the following example, the script name is followed by 6 arguments.

 Example